-Fantasy Football 2017 Cheatsheet: Mobile Rankings for Last-Minute Drafters
+Fantasy Football 2017 Cheat Sheet: Mobile Rankings for Last-Minute Drafters

-Fantasy Football 2017 Cheatsheet: Mobile Rankings for Last-Minute DraftersSeptember 3, 2017
+Fantasy Football 2017 Cheat Sheet: Mobile Rankings for Last-Minute DraftersSeptember 3, 2017

 The first full Sunday of NFL regular-season football is now officially one week away.
 Until then, a few leagues still need to get their drafts in before the season kicks off on Thursday night when the Kansas City Chiefs face the defending Super Bowl champion New England Patriots in Gillette Stadium.